Kim Kardashian West Went To The White House To Fight For This Woman's Freedom

 According to Mic, who reached out to representatives for Kardashian, she and senior White House adviser Jared Kushner, son-in-law of current POTUS Donald Trump, have spoken about a possible presidential pardon for the grandmother.

-Johnson, who is 62, is currently serving a life sentence for a nonviolent drug offence — a sentence she began in 1996.
-She is just one of many people of colour behind bars for life for a nonviolent drug offence.
+Johnson, who is 62, is currently serving a life sentence for a nonviolent drug offense — a sentence she began in 1996.
+She is just one of many people of color behind bars for life for a nonviolent drug offense.

 Advertisement